DeepAgent: A General Reasoning Agent with Scalable Toolsets: Introduction

 \section{Introduction}

-The rapid advancement of large language models (LLMs) has inspired the development of LLM-powered agents, which have found broad applications in scenarios such as web information seeking, software engineering, and personal assistance~\cite{wang_llm_agent_survey, tool_learning_survey, llm_agent_se}.
-Existing agent frameworks predominantly rely on predefined workflows, exemplified by methods like ReAct~\cite{yao2022react} and Plan-and-Solve~\cite{Plan-and-Solve}, which employ structured planning processes and iterative ``Reason-Act-Observe'' cycles as illustrated in Figure~\ref{fig:compare}(a).
+The rapid advancement of Large Language Models (LLMs) has inspired the development of LLM-powered agents, which have found broad applications in scenarios such as web information seeking, software engineering, and personal assistance~\cite{tool_learning_survey, llm_agent_se}.
+Most existing agents follow predefined workflows (e.g., ReAct~\cite{yao2022react} and Plan-and-Solve~\cite{Plan-and-Solve}) with iterative ``Reason-Act-Observe'' loops (Figure~\ref{fig:compare}(a)).
 Although effective in simpler tasks, these approaches suffer from several critical limitations: (1)~lack of autonomy in execution steps and overall procedure; (2)~inability to dynamically discover tools during task execution; (3)~deficiency in fully autonomous management of interactive memory; and (4)~insufficient depth and coherence in reasoning about the entire task.
-These fundamental shortcomings severely constrain the agents' ability to tackle real-world problems, particularly for complex tasks that demand general tool-use and long-horizon interaction with the environment.
+These limitations hinder agents from real-world problems, particularly for complex tasks that demand general and multiple tool-use.

-Recently, the advent of large reasoning models (LRMs) has demonstrated the capability to solve complex problems in domains like mathematics, programming, and scientific reasoning through a step-by-step ``slow thinking'' process~\cite{2503_Towards_Reasoning_Era, 2502_survey_from_system1}.
+Recently, the advent of Large Reasoning Models (LRMs) has demonstrated the capability to solve complex problems in domains like mathematics, programming, and scientific reasoning through a step-by-step ``slow thinking'' process~\cite{2503_Towards_Reasoning_Era, 2502_survey_from_system1, Video-Thinker}.
 However, many real-world tasks necessitate the use of external tools for their completion.
-While some studies have explored new paradigms for integrating tool use within the reasoning process, such as Search-o1~\cite{2501_search_o1}, DeepResearcher~\cite{2504_DeepResearcher}, and ToRL~\cite{ToRL}, these approaches are often restricted to a limited set of predefined tools, such as web search, page browsing, and coding (Figure~\ref{fig:compare}(b)).
-This constrained set of tools significantly hinders their applicability to a wide range of complex, real-world scenarios.
+Recent approaches integrate tool use into reasoning~\cite{2501_search_o1,2504_DeepResearcher,ToRL}, but typically rely on a small, fixed tool set such as search, browsing, and coding (Figure~\ref{fig:compare}(b)), limiting their generality.